 Eat with your Eyes

 You may also be happy to know that there is some truth to the old legend that carrots are good for the eyes.
-The small amount of Vitamin A which is found in carrots is proven to contribute to healthy vision.
+The small amount of Vitamin A which is found in carrots is proven to contribute to healthy eyes.
 However, Vitamin A can also be found in milk, eggs, and liver.

 Even when you aren’t experiencing an eye problem, it’s never too early to start taking care of your eyes.
-Keeping an eye bath as part of your house-hold first aid kit could prevent long-term damage to the eye (if your eyes are accidentally exposed to harmful chemicals) and booking a regular check-up with your eye doctor may uncover early signs of vision impairment or eye disease.
+Keeping an eye bath as part of your house-hold first aid kit could help prevent long-term damage to the eye (if your eyes are accidentally exposed to harmful chemicals) and booking a regular check-up with your eye doctor may uncover early signs of vision impairment or eye disease.
 This can give you a better chance of making a full recovery in the event of an eye accident or maintaining your vision well into old age.